Skip to main content

 });

-Alternatively, headers can be added by extending RestDataProvider, which allows greater control over the data sent to the server:
+Alternatively, you can override RestDataProvider to add headers, giving you more control over the data sent to the server:

 const url = "https://some_backend_url";